joekrinke15/blog/_posts/2020-10-24-Deep-Learning-Basics.md

   <em>Layers 5, 30, 100, and 300 </em>

 </p>
 You can see that the features get broader and less detailed as you move into the deeper layers of the network.
 This shows that the model is creating a more compact representation of the image.
 In terms of training, I fed the images into the network in batches of 32 and trained for 4 total epochs.
 This resulted in an end accuracy of 99.4% on the validation data.
+Here's a [link](https://colab.research.google.com/drive/1JrLFAQJwIjzNL_IoTxn8kqUc0v8PbTSI?usp=sharing) to a notebook of my modeling process.

 That's all for my introduction to neural networks and deep learning!
 Feel free to check out my sources below if you want to learn more.